retr0h/git-url-parse/docs/docs/contributing.md

 feature.
 You can also contribute by upvoting/commenting on issues or helping to answer questions.

-> I'm stuck, where can I get help?

-If you have questions, feel free open a [Discussion][] on GitHub.

 <!-- prettier-ignore-start -->
 [git-url-parse]: https://github.com/retr0h/git-url-parse
 [Go]: https://go.dev